-For the final models, cross-validation statistics were similar to results obtained by independent validation. for the independent validation data.
-Through repeated cross-validation on the same subsets the cross-validation statistics can be considered as conservative goodness-of-fit statistics.
+For the final models, cross-validation statistics were similar to the results obtained for the independent validation data.
+Through repeated cross-validation on the same subsets, the cross-validation statistics can be considered as conservative goodness-of-fit statistics.
 Hence, we conclude that geoGAM did not over-fit the calibration data.

-Independently validated model accuracy was satisfactory for ECEC in the present study with ( $SS{mse}$ 0.37).

-Compared to the few available studies the quality of our maps of ECEC was intermediate.
-Building a separate 55 model for forest soil ECEC for a dataset with about 2.1 sites per km seem to produce much better results than the study reported by Vaysse and Lagacherie (2015) who found very poor model performance for ECEC ( $R^2 = 0$ , equivalently computed as $SS{mse}$ ) for a dataset with 0.04 ${60}$ sites per km and a study region with multiple land uses.
-Mulder et al. (2016) achieved somewhat better results ( $R^2$ = 0.24, details on computation not given) for mapping topsoil ECEC for whole France.
-Hengl et al. (2017) mapped ECEC with a large dataset globally and obtained a cross-validation $R^2$ of 0.65 (computed as $SS{mse}$ ).
+Independently validated model accuracy was satisfactory for ECEC in the present study with (SSmse 0.37).
+Compared to the few available studies, the quality of our maps of ECEC was intermediate.
+Building a separate model for forest soil ECEC for a dataset with about 2.1 sites per km seem to produce much better results than the study reported by Vaysse and Lagacherie (2015), who found very poor model performance for ECEC ( $R^2 = 0$ , equivalently computed as SSmse) for a dataset with 0.04 sites per km and a study region with multiple land uses.
+Mulder et al. (2016) achieved somewhat better results ( $R^2 = 0.24$ , details on computation not given) for mapping topsoil ECEC for the whole of France.
+Hengl et al. (2017) mapped ECEC with a large global dataset and obtained a cross-validation $R^2$ of 0.65 (computed as SSmse).
 Viscarra Rossel et al. (2015, Supplement) reported $R^2$ of 0.79 (computed as SSmse) for topsoil ECEC for Australia.
-In Hengl et al.'s and Viscarra Rossel et al.'s studies ECEC varied much more than in our study, and this likely explains the better quality of the predictions.
+In the studies of Hengl et al. and Viscarra Rossel et al., ECEC varied much more than in our study, and this likely explains the better quality of the predictions.

-Presented models Our models for presence of wet soils reached similar accuracy as reported in other studies.
-Zhao et al. (2013, Table 1) reported that 64 to 87 % of the sites were correctly classified (percentage correct, PC) in four studies that modelled three drainage class levels.
-Three studies with up to seven drainage levels achieved PC of 52 to 78%, and Zhao et al. (2013) themselves had 36 % of correctly classified sites.
-Kidd et al. (2014) found PC of 53 % and 55 % for two study regions, and Lemercier et al. (2012) reported PC of 52 % for a four-level drainage response.
-The presented models (Table 4 and 5) are about as good with PC of 78 % to 82 % for predicting presence of waterlogged horizons and PC of 78 % for predicting the three drainage class levels.
+Our models for the presence of wet soils reached similar accuracy as reported in other studies.
+Zhao et al. (2013, Table 1) reported that 64 to 87% of the sites were correctly classified (percentage correct, PC) in four studies that modelled three drainage class levels.
+Three studies with up to seven drainage levels achieved PC of 52 to 78%, and Zhao et al. (2013) had 36% of correctly classified sites.
+Kidd et al. (2014) found PC of 53 and 55% for two study regions, and Lemercier et al. (2012) reported PC of 52% for a four-level drainage response.
+The presented models (Table 4 and 5) are almost as good with PC of 78 to 82% for predicting the presence of waterlogged horizons and PC of 78% for predicting the three drainage class levels.

 Nevertheless, PC is trivial to hedge (Jolliffe and Stephenson, 2012, pp. 46), and comparisons should be made only with care.
-Better performance measures are PSS and Cohen's kappa ( $\kappa$ ), also called Heidke skill score (Wilks, 2011, pp. 347).
-Campling et al. (2002) reported a $\kappa$ of 0.705, Kidd et al. (2014) $\kappa$ 's of 0.27 and 0.31 for the two study regions, Lemercier et al. (2012) a $\kappa$ of 0.27 and Peng et al. (2003) found $\kappa$ of 0.59 for predictions of three drainage levels. $\kappa$ 's computed for the models of this study ranged between 0.37 and 0.5 for modelling the presence of waterlogged horizons and was 0.48 for predicting the three levels of drainage class.
-Unequal distribution of the three drainage classes in the study region (majority of soils were well drained) were reflected in the smaller value of $\kappa$ compared to PC.
+Better performance measures are PSS and Cohen's kappa ( $\kappa$ ), also called the Heidke skill score (Wilks, 2011, pp. 347).
+Campling et al. (2002) reported a $\kappa$ of 0.705, Kidd et al. (2014) found $\kappa$ values of 0.27 and 0.31 for the two study regions, Lemercier et al. (2012) reported a $\kappa$ of 0.27 and Peng et al. (2003) found a $\kappa$ of 0.59 for predictions of three drainage levels.
+The $\kappa$ values computed for the models of this study ranged between 0.37 and 0.5 for modelling the presence of waterlogged horizons and was 0.48 for predicting the three levels of drainage class.
+Unequal distributions of the three drainage classes in the study region (the majority of soils were well drained) were reflected in the smaller value of $\kappa$ compared to PC.